Sakya Pandita: Early life

 Sakya Pandita was born as Palden Dondup at Sakya in the noble family of Jamyanggön (Khön).
 This lineage had held the abbotship of Sakya on a hereditary basis since 1073.
 His father was Palchen Öpoche (1150–1203) and his mother Machig Nyitri Cham.
 Sakya Pandita was the nephew of Jetsun Dragpa Gyaltsen (1147–1216), and became the principal disciple of this prominent scholar.
 He was instructed in the sutras and tantras by Dragpa Gyaltsen and mastered Sanskrit and three Inner Asian languages.
 Eventually he was initiated as a śrāmaṇera by his master and given the religious name Künga Gyeltsen.

-As a young monk, he visited the prominent Kashmiri scholar Śakya Śri, who ordained him as a bhikśu in 1208, and taught him sutras and mantras.
-Legend has it that he visited Kyirong in Nepal on his way back, and there defeated a brahman Shastri in a debate on logic.
+As a young monk, he visited the prominent Kashmiri scholar Śākyaśribhadra, who ordained him as a bhikśu in 1208, and taught him sutras and mantras.
+Legend has it that he visited Kyirong on his way back, and there defeated a brahman Shastri in a debate on logic.
 He then overcome his opponent in a contest of supernatural powers.
 As he wanted to show his fellow Tibetans the peculiar dress of Indian Brahmin priests, he brought the Shastri to Tibet where he was killed by the protective deities of the land.
 The Shastri's head was then tied to a pillar of the great temple in Sakya which remained until modern times.
 The experience of Sakya Pandita with Indian learning provided a notably Indian influence to his scholarship later on.
 His ordination as bhikśu marked the inception of Sakya as a proper monastic order.
 He acceded as dansa chenpo or abbot-ruler of Sakya upon the death of his uncle Dragpa Gyaltsen in 1216.